Data science team sizing and allocation

-Assumption 6.
-Having just one data scientist significantly improves the quality of data (leading to less buggy data products) and the speed of decision making (leading to faster product iterations).
+Assumption 7.
+Having just one data scientist on a team significantly improves the quality of data (leading to less buggy data products) and the speed of decision making (leading to faster product iterations).

 Based on the assumptions above, my proposal is to assign a point to every engineer on every team (client + backend).
-Note that each point contributes to a sum that represents the relative amount of data science work that is needed.
+Note that each point contributes to a sum that represents the relative required amount of data science work.

-Assign one data scientist to every engineering team on the list, starting from the top.
-Note that this is not per project but rather per engineering team (PM + EM + designer + user researcher + group of engineers).
+Assign one data scientist to every team on the list, starting from the top.
+Note that this is not per project but rather per team (with cross-functional membership).
 This will help get all teams from 0 to 1.

-At this phase, if you still have more data scientists, take 5 points off (we are taking this to be the ideal data scientist to engineer ratio as a start) of every team and sort again.
-Then assign another data scientist and repeat.
+At this phase, if you still have more data scientists, take 5 points (we are taking this to be the ideal data scientist to engineer ratio as a start) off of every team.
+Then assign another data scientist, starting at the top, and repeat.